saverio-negro/saverio-negro/README.md

 ## Notable Projects:

-### 1. SwiftUI Mini-Framework Series (In Progress)
+### 1. SwiftUI Frameworks Series (In Progress)

-The following are SwiftUI custom frameworks I have built from the simplest to the most complex.
-It is meant to showcase my ability to build meaningful components using similar patterns and design systems used by framework engineers from Apple.
+This series explores the creation of custom SwiftUI frameworks.
+Designed as a showcase of my technical approach and architectural thinking, each framework demonstrates my ability to craft reusable components using patterns and system design inspired by Apple’s framework engineers.

 <a href="https://github.com/stars/saverio-negro/lists/swiftui-uifoundationkit">SwiftUI UIFoundationKit Mini Frameworks</a>

 ### 2. Space Patrol

-**Space Patrol** is a project born with the idea of showcasing a simple mathematical framework built for visionOS: **FieldKit**.
-FieldKit is meant to offer a visual representation for different types of vector fields — mainly force vector fields.
-The framework was built according to the ECS (Entity-Component-System) design pattern and is still in its early stages.
-Space Patrol walks the user through a guided and funny experience in space, and serves as a UI/UX to expose FieldKit.
+**Space Patrol** is a visionOS app designed to demonstrate the potential of FieldKit, a lightweight yet expressive mathematical framework.
+FieldKit provides visual representations of various vector fields.
+Built using the Entity- Component-System (ECS) architectural pattern, the framework emphasizes modularity and scalability.

 <a href="https://github.com/saverio-negro/SpacePatrol">Space Patrol</a>

 ### 3. Quotly (Apple's WWDC Swift Student Challenge Winner 2025)

-**Quotly** is an app I truly hold dear to.
-It's a tool I heartedly developed to serve inspiration and motivation in people's life.
-"Quotly" tries to enhance self-awareness in a world that is continuously fast-pacing, and spark motivation and inspiration by allowing the user to write little reflections (memos) on a daily motivational quote; specifically, one reflection for each daytime.
-The quote is meant to accompany the user throughout their day.
+**Quotly** is a project that holds a special place in my heart — a passion-driven app designed to cultivate inspiration and self-awareness in everyday life.
+Quotly provides users with daily motivational quotes paired with the space to jot down personal thoughts and reflections.

 <a href="https://github.com/saverio-negro/Quotly">Quotly</a>